rita-khaseyi/user-management-system/README.md

 **User Management Table**

-A simple user management system built with React, TypeScript, and Ant Design.
+A simple user management system built with Vite, React, TypeScript, and Ant Design.
 It includes functionalities to add, edit, and delete users, each with a unique avatar.

 **Features**

 Display a list of users with avatars.

 Add new users.